codeplatoon-fullstack/installfest/Windows/README.md

 ## Windows Subsystem for Linux (WSL)

 The modern approach to developing on Windows is to install a version of Linux _within_ Windows.
-This seems tricky, and is sometimes, but it ends up being a much better way to do things in a terminal environment with Windows.
+This seems tricky, and it is sometimes, but it ends up being a much better way to do things in a terminal environment with Windows.

 First, search for `Windows PowerShell` in the start menu, then right click on it and select 'Run as administrator'.
 The type: